dhondta/bots-scheduler/docs/jobs.md

 <p align="center"><img src="img/job_shodan-hosts-ports-check.png" alt="Shodan - Hosts and open services check"></p>

-!!! note "API key required"
+!!! warning "API key required"

     This job requires that you subscribe on [Shodan](https://shodan.io/) and that you purchase an API key.